 “It’s OKAY to be scared.
 Being scared means you’re about to do something really, really brave.”

-I have a lot of EndoSisters about to go into surgery, or have pending follow-up appointments, or other procedures, etc. And it is absolutely okay to be scared.
+Whatever it is that’s going on, it is absolutely okay to be scared.
 Just remember that you’re not alone; we’re all here holding your hand while you go through this.
 And you are incredibly brave for what you are about to endure.

 You’ve got this.
 You really, really do.